jkjkil4/JAnim/README.md

 </div>

 ## Introduction
-JAnim is a library for creating smooth animations.
+JAnim is a library for creating smooth animations, built around the core concept of programmatic animation.
+It supports real-time editing, live preview, and a wide range of additional powerful features.

 Inspired by [manim](https://github.com/3b1b/manim).